-Need to clean tuberculation and corrosion deposits out of your drinking water pipes prior to lining?
+Need to clean tuberculation and corrosion deposits out of your drinking water pipes and fire mains prior to lining?
 The Tomahawk™ System can help you on your pipeline rehabilitation project.

 A corroded and tuberculated potable water pipe.
 At right, the same pipe cleaned and prepared by the Tomahawk™ System.
 This pipe is now clean, dry and ready for liner application.